msalazarcgeo/HierarchicalGeoClustering/README.md

 ![png](docs/images/output_14_0.png)

-### Get the Similarity Form Measurement
+### Get the Similarity Shape Measurement

-To obtain the SMF the trees has to be use
+To obtain the SSM the clusters tree has to be used, this due to the use of the geometric shape in the metric.
+Therefore the polygons of each cluster on each level has to be able to compare.

 ```python
 form_metric=[]